About the College

 We are committed to developing compassionate practitioners and leaders in animal and human health working in veterinary clinics, research facilities, government agencies, industry, and on the nation’s farms.

 Our robust professional curriculum prepares veterinary students for a wide variety of careers.
 Throughout the four-year Doctor of Veterinary Medicine (DVM program) students learn the skills and knowledge required to become successful veterinarians.
+The DVM Program is accredited by the AVMA Council on Education.
 The first two years of the curriculum provides students with a broad basic science background.
 In the third and fourth years, students begin to put the clinical and professional skills they have learned into practice, both in the classroom and in the Veterinary Medical Center, our hospital that serves 35,000 patients each year.
 In addition, Minnesota's strong agricultural base enhances exposure to a wide variety of food animals and food animal production systems.
 Students are also enrolled in the dual degree DVM/Master of Public Health (MPH) program, a College of Veterinary Medicine/School of Public Health collaboration.

 The College's Veterinary Medicine and Comparative and Molecular Biosciences graduate programs prepare students for careers in biomedical sciences and higher education.
 Students pursue master's or Ph.D. degrees in diverse disciplines including genomics, molecular biology, comparative medicine, pathology, internal medicine, surgery, and theriogenology.